christopher5106/christopher5106.github.io/_posts/2017-02-24-google-perspective-api-the-dangerous-path-toward-mind-control.markdown

 Google just released [Perspective API](http://www.perspectiveapi.com/) to evaluate the degree of "toxicity" in online comments.

 Such a word "toxic" triggers lot's of warnings in my mind.
-The first question I have in mind is what does "toxicity" really mean.
-In the dictionary, "toxic" means "poisonous", and "poisonous" means "causing or capable of causing death or illness if taken into the body.". *Is it possible a word or a sentence can cause death ?*
+The first question I have in mind is what "toxicity" does really mean.
+In the dictionary, "toxic" means "poisonous", and "poisonous" means "causing or capable of causing death or illness if taken into the body". *Is it possible a word or a sentence can cause death or illness ?*.
+Like the words I'm writing now ?
+WAOU.

 ### The business of toxicity

-I have met so many managers in my life, that were behaving as **toxic people hunters**, such as [Manuel Diaz, CEO of Emakina](https://www.youtube.com/watch?v=zQDaOecdlhM) who speaks in his videao about toxic people in a team.
-I have also discovered lots of negativity and a lack of openness in these people who speak every day about how others are toxic to them.
+I have met so many managers in my life, that were behaving as **"toxic people" hunters**, such as [Manuel Diaz, CEO of Emakina](https://www.youtube.com/watch?v=zQDaOecdlhM) who openly speaks in his video about toxic people in a team.

+After a while, I have also discovered lots of negativity and a lack of openness in these people who speak every day about how others are toxic to them.
+The paradox of their positivness.

 *Toxic* is a word symptomatic of today's world.
 Let's see a bit more what is toxic or not toxic for Perspective API.

 ### Perspective API toxicity inference

-**Toxic** is more toxic.
+**Toxic** is toxic.
+Good point.

 ![]({{ site.url }}/img/jigsaw/toxic.png)